-With regard to the diet, in Ayurveda there are some precise general guidelines mentioned.
+With regard to the diet, in Ayurveda, there are some precise general guidelines mentioned.
 For example, how to eat?
 All of us eat every day but most of us do not know what is the right way to eat!
 Some people say we should chew 30 times, or 32 times, or 40 times and so on.
-Practically it may not be possible to focus on count how many times we are chewing the food because most of the time we have our meals with our family members/relatives/friends/colleagues and we have conversation with them while having our meals.
+Practically it may not be possible to focus on count how many times we are chewing the food because most of the time we have our meals with our family members/relatives/friends/colleagues and we have conversations with them while having our meals.
 So it’s not possible to count how many times we are chewing the food in such circumstances.
-Another point is, how to decide what type of food to be chewed for certain number of time.
+Another point is, how to decide what type of food to be chewed for a number of times.

 At AyurYoga, our qualified and experienced Ayurvedic Consultant can help equip you with knowledge of your Prakruti (constitution) and Vikruti (imbalance), and help you achieve & maintain great health by following the diet that is right/best for your individual needs.